Listening through play

 Poorly fitting earmoulds are the most commonly reported problem with infant hearing aids.
 We make sure they are secure and comfortable and fit snugly in the baby’s ear, to prevent whistling and to ensure that speech is as clear as possible.

 We provide a full report of our results, which can be shared with NHS audiology services, doctors and other members of your hearing support team.
-An independent appointment at Chear should not replace an NHS appointment.
-It is designed to give you supplementary information about your baby’s hearing and vocalisations.

 Many families find it helpful to chart their child’s progress.
 Here is a checklist of hearing responses in the second year of life, from Texas Early Detection Hearing and Intervention.
 You may also want to take a look at our leaflet Your Child and Hearing Aids, by Karen L Anderson and Jane Madell.